R-analyst Cheat sheet: Data Visualization in R

 Data visualization has become an integral part of data science work flow.
 Hence, your main tool needs to have strong capabilities on both the fronts – data analysis as well as data visualization.
 Gone are the days when you could live with a tool which was good only in one of these.

 With this change in landscape, R has gained immense popularity because of its awesome data visualization capabilities.
 With a few lines of code, you can create beautiful charts and data stories.
 R has awesome libraries to create basic and more evolved visualizations like Bar Chart, Histogram, Scatter Plot, Map visualization, Mosaic Plot and various others.
+If you’re looking for a quick reference, an R programming language cheat sheet can be incredibly helpful.
 Here is the cheat sheet of popular visualization for representing data.
 You can keep this handy for your use.

 :For those who want to copy the relevant codes, you can download the PDF version of the sheet here.